County Kerry: War of Independence and Civil War

 Ross Castle and Lough Leane, Killarney National Park.

 In the 20th century, Kerry was one of the counties most affected by the Irish War of Independence (1919–21) and Irish Civil War (1922–23).
 In the war of Independence, the Irish Republican Army fought a guerilla war against the Royal Irish Constabulary, and British military.
 One of the more prominent incidents in the conflict in Kerry was the siege of Tralee in November 1920, when the Black and Tans placed in Tralee burned many homes, and shot dead a number of local people in retaliation for the IRA killing of five local policemen the night before.
 On 10 December 1920 Martial law was declared in the Counties of Kerry, Cork and Limerick.
 Another incident was the Headford Junction ambush in spring 1921, when IRA units ambushed a train carrying British soldiers outside Killarney.
 About ten British soldiers, three civilians and two IRA men were killed in the ensuing gun battle.
 Violence between the IRA and the British was ended in July 1921, but nine men, four British soldiers and five IRA men, were killed in a shoot-out in Castleisland on the day of the truce itself, indicating the bitterness of the conflict in Kerry.

 Following the Anglo-Irish Treaty, most of the Kerry IRA units opposed the settlement.
 One exception existed in Listowel where a pro-Treaty garrison was established by local Flying Column commandant Thomas Kennelly in February 1922.
 This unit consisted of 200 regular soldiers along with officers and NCOs.
 A batch of rifles, machine guns and a Crossley tender were sent from Dublin.
 Listowel would remain a base for those supporting the treaty throughout the conflict.
 The town was eventually overcome by superior numbers of anti-Treaty forces belonging to the Kerry No. 2 and 3 Brigades in June 1922.
 In the ensuing civil war between pro- and anti-treaty elements, Kerry was perhaps the worst affected area of Ireland.
 Initially the county was held by the Anti-Treaty IRA but it was taken for the Irish Free State after seaborne landings by National Army troops at Fenit, Tarbert and Kenmare in August 1922.
 Thereafter the county saw a bitter guerilla war between men who had been comrades only a year previously.
 The republicans, or "irregulars", mounted a number of successful actions, for example attacking and briefly re-taking Kenmare in September 1922.
 In March 1923 Kerry saw a series of massacres of republican prisoners by National Army soldiers, in reprisal for the ambush of their men—the most notorious being the killing of eight men with mines at Ballyseedy, near Tralee.
 The internecine conflict was brought to an end in May 1923 as the rule of law was re-established following the death of IRA Chief of Staff Liam Lynch, and the order by Frank Aiken to dump all arms.

 Local government

+The island of Ireland, showing location of County Kerry.